neo-project/docs/docs/en-us/develop/network/private-chain/solo.md

 4. Start the private chain and the external node

-5. From the external node command line, enter `import multisigaddress m pubkeys` to create a multi-part signed address, where:
+5. From the external node command line, open the wallet consensus.json and enter `import multisigaddress m pubkeys` to create a multi-part signed address, where:

    `m` is 1 as the minimal signature number and `pubkeys` is the public key of `consensus.json`